 Allegedly And Monday’s Not Coming By Tiffany D. Jackson

 What I can do, is what I did above.
 I can talk about “the vegetables.”
 I can even tell you about <some of> the ice cream.
 I tried not to do that with the first two novels for fear of this post becoming a novel unto itself.
 However, that is about as far as I can go.
 And that isn’t nearly enough.

-Recently, I had an incredible conversation about Tiffany D. Jackson’s first book, Allegedly, with someone that broke down at least a half-dozen social issues including, but not limited to, the juvenile incarceration system, the profiting prison system, mismanaged group homes, post-incarceration leading to the broken cyclical system of poverty, and who is responsible for how broken these children become.
-Thus, leading to the further actions and consequences of a system based on keeping marginalized people down rather than providing support, solutions and ways to lift them up- breaking that cycle.
+Recently, I had an incredible conversation about Tiffany D. Jackson’s first book, Allegedly, breaking down at least a half-dozen social issues in Allegedly.
+These included but were not limited to, the juvenile incarceration system, the profiting prison system, mismanaged group homes, post-incarceration leading to the broken cyclical system of poverty, and who is responsible for how broken these children become.
+Thus, leading to the further actions and consequences of a system based on keeping marginalized people down rather than providing support, solutions, and ways to lift them up- breaking that cycle.

 Were that conversation repeated around Monday’s Not Coming, I have no doubt that it would repeat.
-However, the discussion would surround the blind-eye of justice in DC when it comes to missing African American girls.
-In addition, the broken Child and Protective Service Agencies that serve not just DC, but cities across the nation because these are the social issues that inspired Jackson’s second novel.
+However, the discussion would surround the blind eye of justice in DC when it comes to missing African American girls.
+In addition, the broken Child and Protective Service Agencies serve not just DC, but cities across the nation because these are the social issues that inspired Jackson’s second novel.

 Stats and quotes regarding Monday’s Not Coming below: